bandframework/surmise/docs/random_number_generation.rst

 |surmise| code uses exclusively the ``scipy.stats`` code to sample all random
 numbers and for performing typical statistical computations.
-At any point in time the code uses only a single user-provided ``scipy.stats`` RNG to sample random numbers.
-Therefore, before calling |surmise| code, users must provide
-|surmise| with an RNG that is valid for their version of ``scipy`` as well as
-correctly created and managed for their application.
+At any point in time the code uses only a single user-provided ``scipy.stats``-compatible RNG to sample random numbers.
+Therefore, before calling |surmise| code, users must provide |surmise| with an RNG that is valid for their version of ``scipy`` as well as correctly created and managed for their application.
 Note that where possible all |surmise| code should reproduce the same results when the same task is run with an identical RNG setup.

-The following, which assumes ``scipy`` vX.Y.Z, demonstrates this and shows that users are free to change the single RNG being used by |surmise|.
+The following demonstrates this and shows that users are free to change the single RNG being used by |surmise|.

 .. code:: python